aleksiliu/task-manager/README.md

 npm install --legacy-peer-deps
 ```

+> **Note:** The `--legacy-peer-deps` flag is required due to:
+>
+> - Peer dependency conflicts between shadcn/ui components and React 18/19
+> - Testing library dependencies (@testing-library/react and Jest) compatibility with newer React versions
+>
-> **Note:** The `--legacy-peer-deps` flag is required due to peer dependency conflicts between shadcn/ui components and React 18.
-This is a temporary solution until the dependencies are updated.
+> This is a temporary solution until these dependencies are fully compatible with the latest React versions.

 ## Development